Junior Golf Fitness - Overview

 Studies have shown that training programs are effective in increasing strength in pre-adolescent juniors.
-However, if not done correctly, ligament or bone damage can occur in younger juniors that do not have fully developed skeletal systems, connective tissues and tendons - and thus can be injured with excessive weights or resistance.
-That said, if your junior gets tired practicing 50 or 100 3-foot putts, then they may be a good candidate for a workout routine that include core and lower back conditioning.
+However, if not done correctly, ligament or bone damage can occur in younger kids that do not have fully developed skeletal systems, connective tissues and tendons - and thus can be injured with excessive weights or resistance.
+That said, if your junior gets tired practicing 50 or 100 3-foot putts, then they may be a good candidate for a golf exercises that include some core and lower back conditioning.

-The important thing to remember for young juniors is that good instruction, low loads (e.g. body weight or medicine ball exercises) and good form are critical to a junior golf fitness training program.
-In general, most fitness and strength development for younger juniors should ideally come from fun activities or other sports, rather than purely resistance training found in a gym workout.
+The important thing to remember for young juniors is that good instruction, low loads (e.g. body weight or medicine ball exercises) and good form, are critical to a junior golf fitness training program.
+In general, most fitness and strength development for younger juniors (e.g. pre-teen) should ideally come from fun activities or other sports, rather than purely resistance training found in a gym workout.

 Playing other sports is a great way to incorporate fitness in a fun way.
 Do not be tempted to go the route of single sport specializing at too young of an age.
 Specializing too early can be detrimental over the long term.
 Top junior golf instructors and golf fitness instructors can teach an athlete to be a good golfer but it is more difficult to teach a golfer to be a good athlete - and without the fundamental athletic abilities, that usually are learned through a variety of activities, a junior's golf will be limited and they will most likely not achieve elite levels.